How can we ensure a seamless user experience for both our current and

-In our product meetings, I've been noticing a lot of discussions on the misclick rate.
-It made me realize that, just like quotes, numbers can be a powerful tool in telling the story of the user experience and helping designers visualize the impact of their work.
+In our product meetings, designers and engineers reference the misclick rate.
+Numbers can be a powerful tool in telling the story of the user experience and helping stakeholders visualize the impact of their work.

 Knowing what research tools to use is a crucial skill, especially for unmoderated testing.
 These tools offer vital context that compensates for the absence of in-person observation.

 UXR multiplies team learning about users.
 Since stakeholders have limited time, lightweight methods like displaying user quotes in meeting rooms can give them a taste of the research process.